 “Unfortunately I couldn’t get the players in that I was after and it went down to deadline week before I got a big influx.
 Then it was six players making their debut on one day, then three games in that week, so even working on the training ground was difficult.
 It’s a shame I didn’t have the chance to see it through but time is something you don’t get an awful lot of.”

 What are these factors?
 Preparation for game day, including tactics, team selection, understanding the opponent’s strengths and weaknesses, and mental readiness.
 These are things a coach can have some influence over.
-Then there are other factors such as the weather, the state of the playing field, the opponent’s team selection and tactics, injuries, and others.
-These are factors that a coach has no influence over.
+Then there are other factors such as the weather, the state of the playing field, the opponent’s team selection and tactics, injuries, referee decisions, and a host of other external influencs.

 Results are ultimately nothing more than indicators of a series of factors, some controllable and some not controllable.
 This becomes a lot more complex when dealing with youth sport.
 Unless the team is playing at a very high level, the average coach is unable to know a great deal about their opposition, they cannot predict the weather, and they play on whatever surface they are told, which is not always top quality.
-Then there are refs, who in youth sports, often tend to favour the home team.
+Then there are refs, who in youth sports, often tend to favour the home team and can be inconsistent to say the least.
+I’ve seen a player kicked in the head and lay motionless while play continue around him, and I’ve seen a free kick given because two players from the same team ran into each other.
 If results are indicators of controllable and uncontrollable factors at professional levels, how much more so at amateur and youth levels?
 How will focusing on results in a highly unpredictable environment impact the confidence of youth players?

 1 – There are so many areas missed in a game that many people don’t notice.
 There are great decisions young players make that they are never asked about or encouraged because most people want to focus on goals, not performances or development.
 There are things young players work on at home to improve their skills and impress their team-mates or coach that may go unnoticed because the next game is a loss.
 Discouraged that their hard work was unrecognised because of the loss, they don’t do it again.
 I am not saying we shouldn’t play to win games, we absolutely should.
 I am saying that when it comes to the development of kids there are areas of greater value to count as a win than a scoreline.